The Spurious Factor Dilemma: Robust Inference in Heavy-Tailed Elliptical Factor Models: Asymptotic behavior of sample eigenvalues

 \end{theorem} \begin{remark} It should be noted that $\theta_i$ is difficult to compute in practice; however, the above theorem establishes the asymptotic normality of the real factors, which serves as a crucial input for our testing procedure. \end{remark} When $\xi^2$ exhibits serious heavy-tailed decay with $\alpha\in(1,2]$, the asymptotic normality in Theorem \ref{thm_realsignal_clt} will not hold, but demands a larger scaling.
 In practice, it is enough to only consider the asymptotic mean and variance for $\lambda_i/\theta_i$.
-We have the following results. \begin{theorem}[Statistical characteristic for real factors under serious heavy-tailed scenario] Suppose \eqref{ass_xi_poly} holds with $\alpha\in(1,2]$ in Assumption \ref{ass_xi} for sufficiently large $n$.
+We have the following results for real factors under the serious heavy-tailed scenario. \begin{theorem} Suppose \eqref{ass_xi_poly} holds with $\alpha\in(1,2]$ in Assumption \ref{ass_xi}.
 Then we have that for $1\le i\le m$

 \end{theorem}